AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues.md

    ![](assets/dialogues-8.png)

-**Anonymous Leads**
+**Anonymous People**

-There's an easy way to specifically target leads who are not in your database yet.
-In this example, we're targeting all **anonymous leads** located in the New York area.
+There's an easy way to specifically target people who are not in your database yet.
+In this example, we're targeting all **anonymous people** located in the New York area.

-1. Grab the **Lead Email** attribute and drag it to the right.
+1. Grab the **Person Email** attribute and drag it to the right.

    ![](assets/dialogues-9.png)